Quincy Commissary Volunteer

 - Volunteers are responsible for a significant amount of cleaning including: cleaning food prep room counters and floors, laundry, etc.

-- Previous animal handling or food handling experience is preferred.
+- Previous food handling experience is preferred.
 (Please note these experiences in your volunteer application).

 - Must be in good physical condition and be able to lift 50 pounds